FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Pitstop - Garage Management System/README.md

 The analysis indicates that the Workshop Management, Notification, and Invoice services exhibit a higher Degree of Centrality Afferent Coupling values, indicating 3 incoming dependencies per service.
 This  signifies that alterations to these services would necessitate adjustments in three other services, underscoring a significant level of Design-Time Coupling.
 These same services also demonstrate important values in terms of PageRank, Triangle Count, and Local Clustering Coefficient.
 Notably, Workshop Management stands out with higher values in Triangle Count and Local Clustering Coefficient compared to the remaining services.

+The analysis indicates that the Workshop Management, Notification, and Invoice services exhibit a higher Degree of Centrality Afferent Coupling values, indicating 3 incoming dependencies per service.
+This  signifies that alterations to these services would necessitate adjustments in three other services, underscoring a significant level of Design-Time Coupling.

+The PageRank algorithm results reveal that the services highlited previously by the Degree Centrality Afferent Coupling algorithm (Workshop Management, Notification, and Invoice) have also the higher PageRank score.
+This finding aligns with the previous algorithm’s results which also emphasized the significance of these services in terms of incoming dependencies.

+The Triangle Count algorithm results has shown that the Notification, and Invoice services participates only in 1 triangle, while the Workshop Management service participates in 4 triangles, making the Workshop Management the important service in the architecture.

+The results of the Local Clustering Coefficient algorithm show that the Workshop Management has the higher value with a score of 0.4, suggesting that approximately half of the services associated with this service are also connected to each other.

 ## Proposed architecture

 In this section involves proposing refactoring actions to reduce the degree of Design-Time coupling in the architecture.
 The proposed architecture is illustrated in the following Figures.